Capabilities and milestones

 - Solution area 4: Simplified Reporting

 - Solution area 6: Reliability and Data Quality

-The NSG roadmap is the result of several years of unique Nordic collaboration under the leadership of a common Nordic steering group consisting of the General Directors of the five Nordic Business Registries.
+The NSG&B roadmap is the result of several years of unique Nordic collaboration under the leadership of a common Nordic steering group consisting of the General Directors of the five Nordic Business Registries.

-By working together in this way, the responsibility and ownership for NSG is shared This is a great asset to further Nordic integration The common experience is that the Nordic countries in collaboration can do more and do better than each country could do on its own NSG has also influenced and contributed to national initiatives in the area, such as the Real Time Economy in Finland and Automatic Business Reporting in Denmark.
+By working together in this way, the responsibility and ownership for NSG&B is shared.
+This is a great asset to further Nordic integration.
+The common experience is that the Nordic countries in collaboration can do more and do better than each country could do on its own.
+NSG&B has also influenced and contributed to national initiatives in the area, such as the Real Time Economy in Finland and Automatic Business Reporting in Denmark.

 The add on achieved only by Nordic collaboration is a dedicated engagement for furthering Nordic integration where businesses can operate easily across borders.

-Additional core value emerging from the NSG collaboration includes
+Additional core value emerging from the NSG&B collaboration includes

 - By supporting compatible digital standards, it becomes easier to automate processes and to do business cross borders in the Nordics, which contributes to growth